Accreditation Readiness: Sustaining Performance

 Dayna Bell, MBA, MS

-Dayna also held a variety of roles with the National Committee for Quality Assurance.
-She most recently served the Assistant Vice President (AVP) of Accreditation, where she was responsible for overseeing the day-to-day operations of NCQA's Accreditation and Certification programs, including but not limited to the recruitment of new business, scheduling of the surveys, management of HEDIS performance assessment process, analysis of structure and complex survey issues, management of survey forecasting, scheduling and training of surveyors, management of off- and on-site survey processes, and the administering of the final report.
+Dayna started her healthcare career with the National Committee for Quality Assurance (NCQA), where she held a variety of roles over the course of her 19-year tenure.
+Her last role there was as the Assistant Vice President (AVP) of Accreditation, where she was responsible for overseeing the day-to-day operations of NCQA's Accreditation and Certification programs, including but not limited to the recruitment of new business, management of HEDIS performance assessment process, management of survey forecasting, and overall management of off- and on-site survey processes.

 Dayna has been an NCQA surveyor since 1999.
 She holds an MBA and a Masters of Science in Management with a concentration in Health Care Administration, both from the University of Maryland.

-This is a non AMA PRA Category 1 CreditTM, AAPA Prescribed Credit, ANA CNE, APA, ACPE and ASWB ACE activity.
+This is a non AMA PRA Category 1 CreditTM, ANA CNE, ACPE activity.

 - 1.00 Participation